JabirHus/WizardWarBuild/README.md

 2.)
 Open the active deployement (with the green check) which will redirect you to a new page

 3.)
-Add to the end of the URL v0.8/index.html
+Add to the end of the URL v0.8/index.html (updaated v0.9)

 // How to play